Acrylic Painting Supply ListThese are the products I use in my own artwork

 - Synthetic Hog Hair Flats – The synthetic hog hair brushes are stiffer than the taklon bristles which means they will create more brush strokes, but sometimes we want that.

-- Synthetic Hog Hair Rounds – I get the ones that have rounded tips, not the pointed like the photo above of the taklon bristled brush.
+- Synthetic Hog Hair Rounds – I get the ones that have rounded tips.
 Michaels carries a tube that contains all of these stiffer brushes (both rounds and flats) in a canvas holder that is a decent price.

 - Mop Brush – My current favorite mop brush isn’t a paint brush but a make-up brush.
 It doesn’t shed like actual mop brushes do.
 You will want a couple of these.

 After a lot of bad experiences with generic canvases (most big chain art stores now only carry their own generic canvases and they are absolute crap, warping stretcher bars, badly primed etc), I only use Fredrix canvases now.
 If you are in North Texas, check out Asel art supplies.
 They have Fredrix canvases in their stores for half price all the time.
 This is where I purchase my canvases.
 You can purchase them through their website too.
 This is definitely worth it if you’re placing a large order

 - Fredrix canvas pads – if you’re just practicing you can tape these to a board to paint.

 - Fredrix Convexo Canvases – These are the round ones you see me paint on that have the curved edges.
 While I prefer the smoother surface of the blue label and Belgian linen listed above, you can add a coat of Liquitex Gesso then sand it down when dry for a smooth painting surface.